oceanByte/chainlink-education/src/frontend/src/pages/Courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

   <div class="itemsContainer">
     <div class="item-text">
-     NFTs are a part of Web3.0 so why not take truly advantage of this new primitive and make your NFT change depending on some conditions on the outside world?
+     NFTs are a part of Web 3.0 so why not take truly advantage of this new primitive and make your NFT change depending on some conditions on the outside world?
 We call these changing NFTs <i>Dynamic NFT</i> or <i>dNFTs</i>.
 But how will you connect your dynamic NFT to outside data?
     </div>
   </div>
 </ContentWrapp>